1,2,3-Cyclohexatriene

-1,2,3-Cyclohexatriene is an unstable chemical compound with the molecular formula C6H6.
+1,2,3-Cyclohexatriene is an unstable chemical compound with the molecular formula C2(CH)2(CH2)2.
 It is an unusual isomer of benzene in which the three double bonds are cumulated.

 This highly strained compound was first prepared in 1990, by reacting a cyclohexadiene derivative with cesium fluoride.
 The product was too reactive to be isolated on its own, so its existence was confirmed by trapping via a cycloaddition reaction.